SvillarroelZ/Infra-DevOps-HA-Web-Platform-ALB-ASG-con-IaC/docs/architecture.md

 - EC2 only accessible from ALB SG
 - SSM option explained (if available)

+## External Lab/Integration Connections
+- Any external endpoints, tokens, or lab-specific variables must be declared in a `.env` file (see `.env.example`).
+- Never commit real credentials or secrets to the repository.
+- Scripts and code should load variables from `.env` using standard tools (e.g., `source .env` in bash).
+- Document all required variables in `.env.example` and README.md.

 ## Diagrams
 - (Insert Mermaid or ASCII diagram here)